 Seed-Starting Supplies & Expertise

 That sums up the basic pros, cons, and supplies required for the 3 main indoor seed-starting methods we use at Johnny's Research Farm to support our Breeding and Trialing programs.

-Depending upon your own goals and expertise, you may find it most useful to replicate these simple methods, or to modify them to suit your needs, or to develop your own seed-starting techniques.
+Depending upon your own goals and expertise, you may find it most expedient to replicate these simple methods, or modify them to suit your needs, or develop your own seed-starting techniques.
 Whether you're a budding home gardener or a seasoned grower, Johnny's offers seed-starting supplies and seeds, along with informational support, to serve your seed-starting success.

 Learn More About Seed Starting

 The information here applies broadly to most common crops and is intended to help you get your seedlings off to a good start.
 Giving attention to each crop and variety's more specific requirements, however, will help ensure your crops fare even better.
 The additional resources listed below offer more detailed information about starting your own plants from seed.

 - Key Growing Information for Vegetables, Fruit, Flowers, Herbs, and Farm Seed • Index

 - Transplanted Vegetable Crops • Plant Quantity & Average Yield Chart + Feet pf Row per Acre • CHARTS

 - Guidelines for Starting Seeds Indoors: Tips & Troubleshooting Advice for Starting Healthy Seedlings • Article

 - Soil-block Making: A Better Way to Start Seedlings • Article by Eliot Coleman